Definition of matter

 A blatant example is the trick question that becomes younger mates:” Weighs more a pound of feathers or a pound of iron?”
 Well the answer is obvious, because the two types of matter considered, Although totally different will have the same weight (1 kg and 1 kg) so in conclusion we can say that 1 kg of feathers weighs 1 kg of iron.

-Respectively you can do another example, This time linked to ’ air.
-The weight of an air filled balloon d ’ and the weight of the deflated balloon are not equal.
+Respectively, You can do another example, This time linked to ’ air.
+The weight of an air filled balloon d ’ and the weight of the deflated balloon are not equal, that is of course.

-The “matter” balloon remains the same, However change its contents, that is a certain mass d ’ air, that once punctured the balloon escapes by decreasing the weight of the balloon.
+The “matter” balloon remains the same, However change its contents, that is a certain mass d ’ air, that once punctured the balloon escapes by decreasing the weight of the balloon in overall terms.
+Even if you don't notice easily the air has a mass determined which can be calculated by ploys such as the test above the balloon.